grafana-wizzy/wizzy/README.md

 ### Panel Commands
 These commands operate on local dashboards for editing the dashboards quickly.
 Please set Dashboard Context to use them.
 ```
-$ wizzy move panel PANEL_NUMBER to PANEL_NUMBER
-	- moves a panel from one position to another on the same dashboard
 $ wizzy move panel PANEL_NUMBER to ROW_NUMBER.PANEL_NUMBER
 	- moves a panel from current row to another row on the same dashboard
 $ wizzy move panel PANEL_NUMBER to DASHBOARD_2_SLUG.ROW_NUMBER.PANEL_NUMBER
 	- moves a panel from current dashboard to another dashboard
-$ wizzy copy panel PANEL_NUMBER to PANEL_NUMBER
-	- copies a panel from one position to another on the same dashboard
 $ wizzy copy panel PANEL_NUMBER to ROW_NUMBER.PANEL_NUMBER
 	- copies a panel from current row to another row on the same dashboard
 $ wizzy copy panel PANEL_NUMBER to DASHBOARD_2_SLUG.ROW_NUMBER.PANEL_NUMBER